Ravinayak07/Python-Notes/NOTES/3_Variables.md

 print("Hello "+myName)
 ```

 - Here comes the global keyword.
-It is used to create a global variable inside a function.
+It is used to create a global variable in local scope.

 ```py
 #Error